dwyl/who/README.md

 ```sh
 cp .env_sample .env
 ```
-Paste the value of your

-loads the
+This file will load the
 [environment variables](https://github.com/dwyl/learn-environment-variables)
 required to run the App.